-- Tap ALARM LIMITS in the quick menu. - Tap Audio pause below the alarm limit setting to open the alarm window. - Tap Audio pause.
-Audio off is shown as selected setting. - Tap Accept.
+- Tap ALARM LIMITS in the extended menu.

+- Tap Audio pause below the alarm limit setting and select Audio off.

+- Tap Accept.

 Audio off is displayed in the corresponding parameter in the numerical values area and a message is displayed in the status bar.
 A message indicating the number of permanently silenced alarms is also displayed in the status bar.
 Tap to display the list.